August 25, 2025

 • They begin in BERA.ai Brand Explorer to see where they (and their competitive set) sit on the Love Curve, which attributes drive/drag equity by audience, and which levers are most predictive of revenue lift.

-• With those drivers in hand, they hop to Propellers to spin up social-first visuals that push the idea of “approachable energy” without losing edge.
+• With those drivers in hand, they hop to Agent Cloud to spin up social-first visuals that push the idea of “approachable energy” without losing edge.
 Multimodal brainstorming keeps strategy and comps glued together.

-• To seed the story, the social team toggles to PRophet Influence—an end-to-end creator workflow (discovery, contracting, asset review, tracking).
+• To seed the story, the social team toggles to Influence, powered by IMAI—an end-to-end creator workflow (discovery, contracting, asset review, tracking).
 They shortlist creators who score as a good match, and keep brand-safety guardrails tight by vetting potential collaborators.

 Now the brand has a plan that starts with evidence, travels through creative, and shows up with the right faces in the right feeds.

-The last-minute, high-stakes pitch: QuestBrand → QuestDIY → PRophet Earn (with a Propellers cameo)
+The last-minute, high-stakes pitch: QuestBrand → QuestDIY → PRophet Earn (with an Agent Cloud cameo)

 Meet Voltage & Vine, an indie agency chasing a beauty brand that wants a fresh Gen-Z push.
 They got the brief on Monday, and the pitch is on Friday.